BenbenIO/simple-Mavlink-C-rover/README.md

 ```
 ## Used function
-I recommand to search on both Ardupilot - Mavlink command list to make sure the message is supported by ardupilot, that there is no format change and for a better understanding of the message.
+I recommend to search on both Ardupilot - Mavlink command list to make sure the message is supported by ardupilot, that there is no format change and for a better understanding of the message.
 For example:
 #### List
 * https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/Rover.h
 * https://github.com/mavlink/c_library_v2/blob/master/common/common.h